bcrowell/dorcas/README.md

 # Format of input file

-The input file is a JSON hash with the following keys.
+The input file is a JSON hash with keys and values described below.
+Comments are allowed using javascript syntax ("// ...").

 * image - Name of a PNG file containing the text that we want to do OCR on.